tpwres/teczki-polskiego-wrestlingu/content/w/robert-star.md

 ### PpW Ewenement (2024)

 On May 11th, 2024, [PpW Ewenement](@/o/ppw.md) announced booking Robert Star for [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md) the following month.
 This surprised fans, but was well received both by fans and wrestling YouTubers.
-PpW wrestlers reposted this to their Instagram stories, with comments like "One Polish Stallion, worth more than 1200 horsepower" (referring to the [PTW Lottery](@/o/ptw.md#the-lottery) and its main prize, a Nissan GTR).
+PpW wrestlers shared this to their Instagram stories, with comments like "One Polish Stallion, worth more than 1200 horsepower" (referring to the [PTW Lottery](@/o/ptw.md#the-lottery) and its main prize, a 1200HP Nissan GTR).
 The date was by no means accidental, as PTW's event [Total Blast From The Past](@/e/ptw/2024-05-11-ptw-6.md) was held on that day.

-Robert faced another wrestler who made "Prime Time Transfer" - [Samson](@/w/samson.md) - for the UEWA Championship.
+Robert faced another "Prime Time Transfer" - [Samson](@/w/samson.md) - for the UEWA Championship.
 During the match Robert turned heel after getting himself disqualified to not lose the match.

 ## In wrestling